benoitc-attic/barrel_tcp/doc/README.md

 ```

 A Ref can be any Erlang term used to identify a listener.
 A listener is
-a gen_server that manage all acceptors workers and handle connections
+a gen_server that manages all the acceptors workers and handles connection
-shutdown.
+shutdowns.

-A protocol is the  protocol used to handle a connection.
+A `Protocol` is the protocol used to handle a connection.
 It can be any
 module following the protocol behaviour.
-Barrel offers to handle the TCP
+Currently Barrel handles the TCP
-(`barel_tcp`) ans SSL/TLS (`barel_ssl`) protocol
+(`barel_tcp`) and SSL/TLS (`barel_ssl`) protocols.
-for now.

-A protocol is what will be used to handle the data coming from the
+A `Protocol` is what will be used to handle the data coming from the
 socket.
-You can pass to it some options (ProtocolOpts).
+You can pass `ProtocolOpts` to it.

-Optionnaly you can pass custom options to the listener.
+Additionaly you can pass custom options to the listener.
 This is where
-you pass the SSL options for example.
+you pass the SSL options, for example.

 The full example can be found in the [example folder](http://github.com/benoitc/barrel/tree/master/example/echo).